If you are newly pregnant or well into your third trimester this winter pregnancy survival guide is written for you!

 You deserve to be comfortable.
 Maternity pillows are not a luxury item.
 They can help relieve back and hip pain.

 A pregnancy pillow can help you get in a comfortable position to sleep, read, or watch a movie.

-You can use it postpartum to help you find a comfy position to rest or to feed your new baby.
+You can use it during postpartum healing to help you find a comfy position to rest or to feed your new baby.

 We did a comparison and review of the two most popular pregnancy pillow.
 You can our review HERE.

 You can read our choices for the top 5 best maternity pillows HERE

 Our OB/GYN shared all the benefits of using a full-body pregnancy pillow.